ingresso-group/slate/source/includes/_events.md

 `price_band` | a list of price bands

-#### Price Band

-Price bands describe the different levels of pricing that are available within a ticket type.
+**Price bands** describe the different levels of pricing that are available within a ticket type.
 It's important to note that a price band may not have a long term set price, and as such ticket prices and surcharges might change on a performance to performance basis.